 \subsection{Limitations of the results}

-One limitation of this study is that we conducted the experiment on a small, geographically limited, sample size.
-The implications of these are well studied in the GIScience literature, such as the uneven coverage of street-level photographs \cite{juhasz_user_2016} and the heterogeneity of OSM tagging \cite{girres_quality_2010}, that might limit the adaptability of our method to different areas.
-The other group of limitations are largely related to open problems in Computer Science, such as the so-called ``hallucinations'' of generative AI, which results in content that is false or factually incorrect \cite{bang_multitask_2023}, as well as the non-deterministic nature of ChatGPT's answers \cite{wang_can_2023}.
+One limitation of this study is that we conducted the experiment on a small, geographically limited sample size.
+The implications of these are well studied in the GIScience literature, such as the uneven coverage of street-level photographs \cite{juhasz_user_2016} and the heterogeneity of OSM tagging \cite{girres_quality_2010}, which could limit the adaptability of our method to different areas.
+The other group of limitations is largely related to open problems in Computer Science, such as the so-called ``hallucinations'' of generative AI, which results in content that is false or factually incorrect \cite{bang_multitask_2023}, as well as the non-deterministic nature of ChatGPT's answers \cite{wang_can_2023}.